 An investment in an associate or a joint venture is accounted for using the equity method from the date on which the investee becomes an associate or a joint venture.
 Any goodwill representing the excess of the cost of acquisition over the Group's share of the net fair value of the identifiable assets and liabilities of the investee at date of acquisition is included within the carrying amount of the investment.
-Any excess of the Group's share of the net fair value of the investment.
-Any excess of the Group's share of the net fair value of the investment.
-Any excess of the Group's share of the net fair value of the investment, after reassessment, is recognised immediately in profit or loss in the period in which the investment is acquired.
+Any excess of the Group's share of the net fair value of the identifiable assets and liabilities over the cost of investment, after reassessment, is recognised immediately in profit or loss in the period in which the investment is acquired.